Prajwal1406/Vending_machine_Design/README.md

 <p align="center"><em>user interaction with a futuristic vending machine.FSM logic and real-world interface modeled in this project.</em></p>

-A dual-clock domain FPGA design for a vending machine controller featuring an APB configuration interface, clock domain crossing (CDC) synchronizers, and a finite state machine (FSM) for transaction management.
+A dual-clock domain design for a vending machine controller featuring an APB configuration interface, clock domain crossing (CDC) synchronizers, and a finite state machine (FSM) for transaction management.

 ## Key Features